 Napping is tricky.
 While a short nap provides some with a pick-me-up during the day, too long a nap can be disruptive to getting a good night's sleep.
 The Sleep Foundation urges caution with napping.
 They suggest that if you have to nap, do so shortly after lunch in the early afternoon for no more than 20 minutes.

 It's commonly assumed that the average adult should be sleeping for approximately 8 hours each night in order to feel sufficiently rested.
-Heath websites such as the NHS suggest 6 to 9 hours while the National Sleep Foundation recommends between 7 and 9 hours for adults aged 18-64.
+Health websites such as the NHS and the National Sleep Foundation recommend between 7 and 9 hours for adults aged 18-64.
 So while 8 hours is a good guideline, you may find that you require more or less sleep to be alert and awake during the day.
 Even Dr Neil Stanley says that he needs 9 to 9 and a half hours sleep to feel at his best - and that's coming from an Independent Sleep Expert.

 Blue light is light with blue wavelengths.
 It is omitted from the sun, LED and fluorescent lighting as well as electrical items such as phones, tablets and televisions.
 During the day, sources of blue light can be helpful in boosting mood and attention.
 It is designed to stimulate and keep you awake.
 So you can see why blue light is a huge no-no before bedtime.
 New technology - especially on phones and tablets - allows settings where blue light can be filtered out so that digital screens are less impactful on your eyes.
 However, if possible it's ideal not to have any technology items in your bedroom at all.
 This helps your brain to associate this space with bedtime and sleep.